The best child friendly cafes in Tunbridge Wells, Kent and East Sussex!

 We are lucky to have such a super selection of child friendly cafes in Tunbridge Wells, which makes it so much easier when meeting up with friends (with a baby or toddler in tow!).
 Quite a few new ones have popped up over the last while so we have updated this blog post with our favourites which you can read about below.
+Of course during the Covid crisis, we have sadly seen a few close down too.
+We have tried to update this blog post as much as possible to reflect what’s accessible at the moment, and where possible booking ahead is ideal if you can do it.

 Disclosure: Not all of these places are ‘in’ Tunbridge Wells but are somewhere I think a Tunbridge Wells parent might take their child to.
-Also we have tried to be as accurate and up-to-date as possible but it is always best to check directly with the venue for opening hours, specific info etc. Enjoy!

-♥ Langton Pavilion Cafe
+♥ Langton Pavilion Cafe, Tunbridge Wells

 Located next to Langton Village Hall, Langton Pavilion Cafe has been a consistent favourite for us, since it opened a few years ago.